parse-community/docs/_includes/dotnet/users.md

 // Hide your browser control
 ```

-`%{ParseUser}` integration doesn't require any permissions to work out of the box (ie. `null` or specifying no permissions is perfectly acceptable).
+`ParseUser` integration doesn't require any permissions to work out of the box (ie. `null` or specifying no permissions is perfectly acceptable).
 [Read more about permissions on Facebook's developer guide.](https://developers.facebook.com/docs/reference/api/permissions/)

 ### Linking

-If you want to associate an existing `%{ParseUser}` with a Facebook account, you can link it like so:
+If you want to associate an existing `ParseUser` with a Facebook account, you can link it like so:

 ```csharp
 if (!ParseFacebookUtils.IsLinked(user))